Riot gun: Rubber buckshot

 These, also called stinger rounds, consist of a number of rubber balls ranging from around 0.32 to 0.60 in in diameter, and are used for direct fire.
 The small diameter means that each ball contains far less energy than a baton round, but it also limits the range.
 Rubber slugs, used in 12 gauge firearms, consist of a fin stabilized full bore diameter rubber projectile.
 These are used for long range, accurate direct fire shots on individual targets.

 PepperBall rounds

-PepperBall rounds also known as PepperBall projectiles are a patented impact sphere that is filled with either PAVA or an inert powder.
+PepperBall rounds, also known as PepperBall projectiles, are a patented impact sphere that is filled with either PAVA or an inert powder.
 PepperBall projectiles are deployed by air powered launchers and are similar in theory to a paintball marker.
-The term is not interchangeable with other projectiles on the market as PepperBall, pepper ball and pepperball are trademarked terms.
+The term is not interchangeable with other projectiles on the market, as PepperBall, pepper ball, and pepperball are trademarked terms.

 The PAVA in a PepperBall projectile is a pharmaceutical grade organic irritant and is based on one of the hottest of the six Capsaicinoids found in pepper plants.
-Capsaicin and Pelargonic Acid Vanillyl amide (aka “PAVA”) are the hottest of the six Capsaicinoids and are equal in heat value.
+Capsaicin and Pelargonic Acid Vanillylamide (aka “PAVA”) are the hottest of the six Capsaicinoids and are equal in heat value.